 The “pelican man” is probably the most photographed person on Kangaroo Island.
 Every day at five o’clock in the evening he appears with a bucket full of fishes to attract flock of pelicans.
 The “pelican man” not only feeds the birds, he also provides more information about pelicans and other sea birds in an entertaining way.
 The pelicans are wild birds and do not rely on the food from the “pelican man”.
 However, the birds appear to enjoy this little additional treat.

-I observed cormorans like the little pied cormoran when arriving and departing from Kangaroo Island at Cape Jervis.
+I observed cormorants like the pied cormorants when arriving and departing from Kangaroo Island at Cape Jervis.
 They appeared to me numerous and rather inconspicuous when compared to the other animals on Kangaroo Island.
-The little pied cormorant is widely distributed in Australia, and thus, can be observed not only on Kangaroo Island.
+The pied cormorant is widely distributed in Australia, and thus, can be observed not only on Kangaroo Island.

 Kangaroo Island is worth a visit not only for its animal world, but also for its beautiful landscapes.
-On Kangaroo Island you forget the rush of daily life.
+On the island you forget the rush of daily life.
 Kangaroo Island is a rather quiet place.
 Beautiful walks on beaches or through the interior are highly recommended getting to know this wonderful place on earth.

-On Kangaroo Island I unfortunately missed Southern right whales.
-Before we went on the ferry to Kangaroo Island, we stopped at the Fleurieu peninsula which is close to Cape Jervis.
+I unfortunately missed Southern right whales.
+Before we went on the ferry to the island, we stopped at the Fleurieu peninsula which is close to Cape Jervis.
 Bad luck for us.
 The Southern right whales did not appear.
 I would have enjoyed waiting a little bit longer.
 As whale watcher you need a lot of time and patience.
 As I travelled with a group to Kangaroo Island, I had to leave the whale watching point.
 Nevertheless, I had wonderful days on Kangaroo Island.